Photo by Pixabay

-One such belief was that of the Separatist Movement, a group of Puritans with strong Lincolnshire links – one group worshipped at Gainsborough Old Hall.
-Another group was based just over the border at Scrooby in Nottinghamshire.
+One such belief was that of the Separatist Movement, a group of Puritans with strong Lincolnshire links.
+One of these groups worshipped at Gainsborough Old Hall, while another was based just over the border at Scrooby in Nottinghamshire.

 The Scrooby Separatists hired a boat to sail them from Boston to Holland, but they were betrayed by the boat’s captain.
 Shortly after setting sail, they were intercepted at Scotia Creek, a few miles down river from Boston.
 The Separatists were arrested and all their goods seized.
 (There is a monument – The Pilgrim Fathers’ Memorial – to mark this event at Fishtoft, just outside the town).

 The Seperatists were brought to Boston Guildhall, where they remained in the cells whilst awaiting trial at Lincoln.
 After several months in prison they returned home penniless but unbeaten, and, thanks to the generosity of sympathisers, eventually managed to join their compatriots in Leiden.

 In 1620, the Ancient Brethren decided to sail to America in search of a better life.
 They hired two ships, the Speedwell, which was to transport passengers, and the larger Mayflower, which was to carry supplies.
 Unfortunately, the Speedwell started to take in water off the coast of Devon and it became obvious that the ship would be incapable of crossing the Atlantic.
 The passengers transferred to the Mayflower, which set sail from Plymouth on 6th September 1620 and landed in Massachusetts after an arduous two month voyage.